heiskr/u/README.md

 ```
   for set [_ num] to (range myTuple)
-    if lessThan num under 5
+    if compare num under 5
       break
-    if greaterThan num over 5
+    if compare num over 5
       continue
     doSomething num
 ```